nilsonsales/detr_luna/README.md

 # DETR LUNA
-Fork of DETR using LUNA16 lung cancer dataset
+Fork of Facebook's [DETR](https://github.com/facebookresearch/detr/) using [LUNA16](https://luna16.grand-challenge.org/) lung cancer dataset.

 ## Configuring the environment
 1. Download the images and annotations from [this link](https://drive.google.com/drive/folders/1OV2L7uz6oF4ac_XOd5iDsUWiG1eVaSN1?usp=sharing) and extract them to the `dataset/` directory, in the following structure: